daniel2231/TIL-Repo/React.js/componentandprops.md

 3. Create a new file to house this new component - it should have the same name as the component
 4. Create a new component in the new file - paste the JSX into it
 5. Make the new component configurable by using React's 'props' system
+6. Export the component and import it in index.js